 Taking orders is out.
 Selling value in a commodity-based world is in.

-Back in the day when Lisa Pryor worked for a printer, she bought lots of paper.
-She made sure to purchase from a few different distributors, always trying to spread the orders around equitably.
-After all, paper was paper.
-Fast forward 20 years and it’s a whole new world.
+Back in the day, print buyers bought lots of paper on a multitude of orders.
+They purchased from a few different distributors, always trying to spread the orders around equitably, and had plenty of choices with suppliers—there was plenty of volume to spread around.
+After all, paper was paper and everyone needed it.
+Fast forward 20 years, and it’s a whole new world.

 The changing industry landscape calls for a drastically different approach to selling (without abandoning certain classic sales techniques).
-Here, two long-time paper industry sales professionals share their secrets to selling value and creating strong relationships in this brave, new world.
+Here, we share insights from a few industry sales professionals, the secrets to selling value, and creating strong relationships in this evolving, new world.

 Looking beyond commodities to find value

-It requires a keen understanding of a client’s or prospect’s business.
-“Our challenge is to analyze the whole process and look to add value to that process, viewing it through a different set of lenses, providing ideas and suggestions perhaps in an area the client hasn’t even thought about,” says Pohl.
+This requires a keen understanding of a client’s or prospect’s business.
+The challenge is to analyze the whole process.
+Then look to add an option they hadn’t thought of and view it through a different set of lenses, providing ideas and suggestions perhaps in an area the client wouldn’t have even considered.

 Redefining the customer-salesperson relationship

-For salespeople to get in and really understand customers’ businesses, they need a healthy relationship [with those customers] built on mutual trust and confidence.
+For salespeople to get in and really understand customers’ businesses, they need a healthy relationship with those customers that is built on mutual trust and confidence.

-Rather than the transactional relationships of years past, “I think customers are more open to building relationships where they can bundle their [paper and packaging] spend for time-savings on their end, which makes the process faster,” says Pryor.
+Rather than the transactional relationships of years past, customers are more open to building relationships where they can bundle their paper and packaging spend for time-savings on their end, which makes the process faster.
 The relationship itself becomes part of the value proposition.

 - You look to them for new ideas.
 You recognize them as a subject matter expert who can bring you solutions to problems and opportunities to grow your business.